 This course is designed to follow Anatomy and Physiology 1.
 The topics covered in this course are the endocrine system, the integumentary system, the cardiovascular system, and the lymphatic system.
 Healthy anatomy and physiology of these systems will be discussed, as well as pathologies that affect each system.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: MTD 101 Lecture Hours: 25.0 Lab Hours: 00.0 Other Hours: 0.0.

-MTD 217 Deep Tissue for the Lower Body
+MTD 217 - Deep Tissue for the Lower Body

 This module is designed to provide the students with an understanding of myofascial and deep tissue techniques.
 These techniques will be incorporated into a Swedish massage to better address individual client needs.
 Students will use basic assessment skills to identify muscular holding patterns and develop treatment plans.
 The indications and contraindications of these techniques will be discussed as will specific sites of caution for deep tissue.
+Out-ofclass activities will be assigned and assessed as part of this module.
 Prerequisite: MTD106.
 Lecture Hours: 30.0 Lab Hours: 20.0 Other Hours: 0.0.